-This weeks Throwback Thursday looks at the UK’s most celebrated comedy act, the legendary Eric Morecambe and Ernie Wise and their long association with Cardiff’s New Theatre.
+This weeks Throwback Thursday looks at the UK’s most celebrated comedy act, the legendary Eric Morecambe & Ernie Wise and their long association with Cardiff’s New Theatre.

-The duo made several trips to Wales in their early career during the 1940s, including an infamous stint in Barry.
-However, it is probably Morecambe and Wise’s association with Cardiff’s New Theatre that has been the most enduring.
+During the 1940s, Morecambe & Wise made several trips to South Wales in their early career, including an infamous stint playing a venue in Barry.
+However, it is probably their association with Cardiff’s New Theatre that has been the most enduring.

 Into 1951, Eric and Ernie’s career on radio started to pick up with appearances on Variety Fanfare and Workers Playtime.
 Its no surprise that as popular names they would start to gradually move up the bill on variety shows.

-Music act The Four Jones Boys topped the bill in April 1956 (9/04/1956 – 14/04/1956) with Ric and Ernie featuring on the bill alongside Johnny Stewart, Bille Wyner, The Dancing Delicados, Keefe Brothers & Annette, Jack Francois and Cynthia & Gladys.
+Music act The Four Jones Boys topped the bill in April 1956 (9/04/1956 – 14/04/1956) with Morecambe & Wise featuring alongside Johnny Stewart, Bille Wyner, The Dancing Delicados, Keefe Brothers & Annette, Jack Francois and Cynthia & Gladys.

-Big things were just around the corner for Eric and Ernie.
-The 1960s saw major success on television with their ATV comedy series Two of a Kind which drew in regular appearances from Kenny Ball and His Jazzmen and The Kaye Sisters and special guests including Roy Castle and The Beatles.
+Big things were just around the corner for Eric & Ernie.
+The 1960s saw major success on television with their ATV comedy series Two of a Kind which drew in regular appearances from Kenny Ball and His Jazzmen and The Kaye Sisters plus up and coming stars Roy Castle and The Beatles.

-By 1968, Morecambe and Wise had made records, appeared in three feature films and had even traveled over to America on several occasions to appear on the Ed Sullivan Show.
+By 1968, Morecambe & Wise had made several records, three feature films and many stateside on appearances on the Ed Sullivan Show.
 They had recently completed their final TV Series for ATV and signed a deal with the BBC for their first colour TV series.

-Eric and Ernie’s live schedule slowed down into the early 1970s as the duo concentrated on their successful BBC TV series, many shows of which are still enjoyed by fans today, 50 years after their initial broadcast.
+Morecambe and Wise’ live performances slowed down into the early 1970s.
+At this time, the duo concentrated on their successful BBC TV series written by celebrated scriptwriter Eddie Braben, many of these shows are still enjoyed by fans today, some 50 years after their original broadcast.

 To the New Theatre Cardiff,